We Love Nut Free Bakeries and Restaurants!

 This is where I buy cakes for our family’s special occasions.
 Their cakes are four layers tall (!) and I love their cake pops (much easier to manage!).
 They are nut free and use chocolate by Guittard’s (read allergen statement here).
 Must order cakes and dairy free orders with advance notice.

-Fountain Valley & San Clemente – Sensitive Sweets gluten, dairy, egg, soy, and nut free
+Fountain Valley – Sensitive Sweets gluten, dairy, egg, soy, and nut free

 San Diego – Starry Lane Bakery new location in San Diego (they moved from Santee).
 Free from top allergens: gluten, peanut, tree nut, egg, dairy, soy.

 San Mateo – Sibby’s Cupcakery Nut Free (uses coconut).
-This is where I buy nut free cupcakes for my family, gluten free versions are also available.
-I needed dairy free cupcakes in a hurry and purchased carrot cakes and chocolate cakes without frosting, Sibby saved the day!
+This is where I buy nut free cupcakes for my family.
+Egg free and gluten free options are also available.
+I needed dairy free cupcakes in a hurry and purchased carrot cakes and chocolate cakes without frosting, Sibby’s saved the day!

-Glastonbury – Dee’s One Smart Cookie gluten, dairy, tree nut, peanut, and soy free, and non-GMO with dairy free and egg free options.
+Glastonbury – Dee’s One Smart Cookie gluten, tree nut, peanut, and soy free, and non-GMO with dairy free and egg free options.

-Windsor – Moneta Moments LLC Peanut free and allergen friendly
+Windsor – Moneta Moments LLC Peanut and tree nut free and allergen friendly

 Atlanta – Cake in the Box Bakery is Atlanta’s 1st Nut Free Bakery, 100% nut free with some gluten free and vegan (dairy and egg free) options.

-Lahaina, Maui – We were able to safely dine out in Maui but not necessarily at nut free restaurants.
+Lahaina, Maui – We were able to safely dine out in Maui, the restaurants we picked were nut free or very accommodating.
 See my reviews from our trip to Maui.

-Elk Grove Village, retail locations, and online orders – Nutphrees Peanut and tree nut free
+Elk Grove Village, retail locations, and online orders – Nutphrees Peanut and tree nut free treats